 Then, you can set about finding the right automated, digital PO system.

-Brightpearl’s Digital Operations Platform provides you with a flexible, integrated replenishment and purchasing system that helps you build relationships with suppliers.
+Brightpearl’s Retail Operating System provides you with a flexible, integrated replenishment and purchasing system that helps you build relationships with suppliers.
 Vendors can acknowledge your POs and automatically convert them into accurate invoices that can integrate with your accounting system.

 That way, it’s easier for the accounts payable (AP) department to manage those payments.